jg-eno/IRoc-Landing-Algorithm/README.md

      ```
      Total Score = (Planarity Score × 0.4) + (Flatness Score × 0.4) + (Density Score × 0.2)
      ```
+   - Here, the values 0.4, 0.4, and 0.2 represent the weights assigned to the Planarity Score, Flatness Score, and Density Score, respectively.
+These weights determine the relative importance of each metric in the final scoring calculation.
    - The weights emphasize planarity and flatness over density.
 ---